srl-ethz/vq_ace/README.md

 - The robomimic tasks and observation encoders are adapted from [Robomimic](https://github.com/ARISE-Initiative/robomimic)
 - The linear normalizer implementation is adapted from [diffusion policy](https://github.com/real-stanford/diffusion_policy)
 - The vector quantize implementation is adapted from [vq_bet_officia](https://github.com/jayLEE0301/vq_bet_official)

+## Trouble shooting

+### Problem install egl_probe when you install robomimic

+try find [egl_probe from conda](https://anaconda.org/conda-forge/egl-probe) if you use a conda environment.

+### mujoco-py related error

+mujoco-py is deprecated.
+So please remove it.
+Also check your `site-packages` to make sure that it is completely removed.
+Make sure that you get `ImportError` when you `import mujoco_py`